-Thank you for choosing Truckee Therapy!!
+Thank you for choosing A Balanced Life Tahoe Truckee Therapy!!
 Please note that our Truckee office location is in the Pioneer Center.
 The address is 11025 Pioneer Trail, Suite 101B.
 We are located in the last building in the Pioneer Center, in the opposite corner from Great Gold Restaurant.
+Our NEW office in South Lake Tahoe is located at A Balanced Life, 2100 Eloise Avenue, near the Y.

 Lesley works with children ages 10 and older, adolescents, families and adults.
 Some of the areas of expertise Lesley has is working with mood disorders, anxiety disorders, child behavior concerns, teen issues, family dynamics, estrangement, school related issues, ADHD, addiction, co-occuring disorders, insomnia and more.